 Of course, the larger the van, the more comfortable it will be to live in over long periods.
 Larger vans will have more beds, larger living accommodation, a better equipped kitchen and the space for a shower.

 However, a great way to enlarge the living accommodation of your van without spending a fortune is to add an awning.
 There are two main types of awning for camper vans.
 Whereas a caravan awning relies on the caravan to provide one wall of the structure, a camper van “drive away” awning is more or less a free standing tent.
 It has a special flap arrangement which allows you to link it to the side of the van when on site.
 Simply untie it and drive away for a day trip around town; the awning guarding your spot for your return.

 The other type of camper van awning is the roll out awning.
 This is permanently fitted to the side of the van and can be rolled out either manually or sometimes electrically to provide cover overhead.
 This can be enhanced with side walls and even inner bedrooms to make a fully enclosed awning.
 However, this then means it has to be completely disassembled should you wish to make a day trip in the van.

 Find out as much as you can about the van.
 What will it cost to insure?
 Are there common problems that need to be checked?
 What different layouts are available?
 Of course, in the age of the Internet, these facts are easier to find than they used to be.

-Preloved offers a readers reviews section featuring camper van reviews written by the people that know them the best – the owners themselves.
+Preloved offers a readers reviews section featuring camper van reviews written by the people the owners themselves.